Offsite Construction. Prefab. Modular. Are They the Same Thing?

-Relocatable – This option is for temporary space needs like job site trailers, temporary classroom, communication pods, and showrooms.
+Relocatable – This option is for temporary space needs like job site trailers, temporary classrooms, communication pods, and showrooms.

 Permanent – These can be multi-story buildings, government buildings, hospitals and healthcare facilities, schools, and hotels.

-Panel Built – This type of structure is accomplished by laying down the floor and then lowering each section of wall in to place one at a time.
-Commercial prefabricated buildings are often done this way as it allows for wide open spaces and high ceilings.
+Panel Built – This type of structure is accomplished by laying down the floor and then lowering each section of the wall in to place one at a time.
+Commercial prefabricated buildings are often done this way as it allows for wide-open spaces and high ceilings.

-This type of off-site construction is built on a steel frame, shipped on its own wheels, and then laid on a crawl space, or a slab of concrete sealed to an inch by Seal With Ease.
-In some cases, the wheels that got the house to the build site aren’t even removed, just covered up with side skirting.
+This type of off-site construction is built on a steel frame, shipped on its own wheels, and then laid on a crawl space, or a slab of concrete.
+In some cases, the wheels that got the house to the building site aren’t even removed, just covered up with side skirting.